Cognitive Impairment in Older Adults Toolkit Project

 Study Description and Methods

-Ten physicians will be recruited to join the study’s expert panel workgroup.
-During the working group meeting, the expert panel will assess the perspectives of providers concerning the usefulness, completeness and acceptability of the materials provided in the context of primary care practice.
-A portion of the meetings will focus on the discussions about the structure of the toolkit, practice workflow patterns, when and where the materials are most likely to be used.
-This workgroup will convene in two virtual meetings, with some preparatory work outside of meetings.
+Ten physicians were recruited to join the study’s expert panel workgroup.
+During the working group meeting, the expert panel assessed the perspectives of providers concerning the usefulness, completeness and acceptability of the materials provided in the context of primary care practice.
+A portion of the meetings focused on the discussions about the structure of the toolkit, practice workflow patterns, when and where the materials are most likely to be used.

 October 2015-December 2016